 The significance of Trump's victory edit

 I confess that I doubted that someone could be re-elected president of the United States who was convicted of 34 felonies, sexual violence, business fraud, and violating court-ordered rules prohibiting him threatening witnesses and judges’ families; someone who directed and celebrated a violent insurrection seeking to overturn a presidential election and who repeatedly threatened the incumbent president, as well as his opponent and countless others, in vulgar, racist language never before uttered in American public life.
-I also calculated that Donald Trump’s support would be diminished when numerous distinguished scientists, economists, and former military and civilian officials who had served in his first administration publicly warned that he was unfit to be president and endorsed Kamala Harris.
-And yet by November 6th, the election returns were clear.[1]
+I also calculated that Donald Trump’s support would diminish when numerous distinguished scientists, economists, and former military and civilian officials who had served in his first administration publicly warned that he was unfit to be president and endorsed Kamala Harris.
+And yet by November 6th, Trump was clearly the victor.[1]
 On further reflection, I now recognize why the outcome that seemed inexplicable in the early hours of November 6th was probable—even overdetermined.[2]

 Why a democratic victory was unlikely